-Combining comfort, style and the wilderness of Borneo, this island resort is integrated into the natural environment.
+Combining comfort, style and wilderness, this island resort is integrated into the natural environment.

-Set between verdant rainforest and a fine sandy beach on the edge of a 40-acre estate, the hotel features the finest amenities, including a lap pool, bar and a variety of restaurants.
-Feast Village offers breakfast, lunch and dinner and serves diverse cuisines from all over the Asia-Pacific region whilst the fine dining Fisherman's Cove adults-only rooftop restaurant offers freshly caught seafood for dinner each evening.
-For a taste of Japan, head to Omakase, where your choice of teppanyaki, shabu-shabu or nabe is prepared by the talented chef.
-You can enjoy a refreshing cocktail or light lunch at the casual Pool Bar and Lounge, or perhaps have lunch at the private Tavajun Bay which is reached by a five minute boat ride.
+Set between verdant rainforest and a fine sandy beach with a house reef on the edge of a 40-acre estate, this hotel has a lap pool, fantastic spa programmes at the Spa Village and a great collection of restaurants.
+The interactive buffet venue Feast Village serves breakfast, lunch and dinner and diverse cuisine from all over the Asia-Pacific region.
+Fine dining, adults-only Fisherman’s Cove restaurant has a dinner menu full of freshly-caught seafood dishes.
+For a taste of Japan, head to Omakase, where your choice of teppanyaki is prepared by the talented chef.
+Shabu-shabu or nabe dishes are also available on request.
+You can enjoy a refreshing cocktail or light lunch at the casual Pool Bar and Lounge, or have lunch at the private Tavajun Bay, which is reached by a five minute boat ride.

-Set within the rainforest and mangroves, the resort is made up of 120 modern villas that have been built using the finest locally-sourced materials.
-The Bayu Villas sit on a gentle hillside just a short walk from the beach, whilst the Canopy Villas are set higher up in the forest and feature superb views.
-A stay in the Kinabalu Villas means a bit of extra climbing, but offers stunning stretching views of the glittering South China Sea, whilst the extremely spacious two-level Suria Suite is perfect for families or groups.
+Nestled within the rainforest and mangroves, the resort is made up of 120 modern villas that have been built using the finest locally-sourced materials.
+The Canopy Villas sit on a gentle hillside just a short walk from the beach, whilst the Bayu Villas are set higher up in the forest with views of the rainforest canopy or tropical mangroves.
+A stay in the Kinabalu Villas means a bit of extra climbing, but they have stunning views of the glittering South China Sea.
+The extremely spacious two-level Suria Suite is perfect for families or groups.

 On the beautiful island of Pulau Gaya, one of the five islands of the Tunku Abdul Rahman Marine Park

 120 villas and 1 suite

 • Yoga and guided meditation* • Nature walks and cultural excursions* • Snorkelling and diving programmes* • Head out on an enchanting sunset cruise* • The Borneo Culinary Journey and craftworks*.

-3 restaurants, pool bar, lounge and casual dining at Tavajun Bay
+3 restaurants, bar and casual lunch at Tavajun Bay

 Breakfast at Feast Village.